Cristiano Ronaldo is known for his million-dollar twinkle toes, but in 2016 alone he generated $500 million in value for Nike.

 Not surprising, really, when you consider that 26% of desktop users implement ad blockers.
 So, with over a quarter of consumers suddenly becoming untouchable, brands are having to get creative with how they get their products out there.

-Cue Instagram influencers.
+Cue Instagram influencer marketing.

 Cue brands paying hundreds, thousands, and even millions of dollars to reach targeted, well-engaged audiences on one of the web’s most popular platforms.